wittypluck/ha-unifi-network/README.md

 3. **Site Selection**: Choose which UniFi site to monitor from the automatically discovered list.

 4. **Feature Selection**: Choose which features to enable:
-   - **Track Devices**: Monitor UniFi network infrastructure devices (switches, access points, gateways, etc.)
+   - **Unifi Devices sensors and actions**: Monitor UniFi network infrastructure devices (switches, access points, gateways, etc.) with comprehensive sensors, buttons, and firmware update information
-   - **Track Clients**: Monitor connected client devices (computers, phones, IoT devices, etc.)
+   - **Track Clients**: Monitor connected client devices (computers, phones, IoT devices, etc.) with device tracker entities
    - You can enable one or both features based on your monitoring needs

 The integration will automatically discover all devices and clients using API pagination to ensure complete coverage.
-Entities are created dynamically based on device capabilities (e.g., PoE sensors and buttons only appear for ports with PoE support).
+Entities are created dynamically based on device capabilities (e.g., PoE sensors and buttons only appear for ports with PoE support, radio sensors only for devices with wireless radios).

 ## Notes and troubleshooting